gustavonalle/infinispan/server/testdriver/README.md

 This `@Rule` must be used in the actual tests.
 Each test method should use this instance to:

-* obtain a client (Hot Rod, REST, Memcached) correctly configured against the running servers
+* obtain a client (Hot Rod, REST) correctly configured against the running servers
 * create a dedicated cache with either a default or supplied configuration named according to the test class/method name
 * correctly clean up client resources after a test is completed